Ya5s3r/Linear_regression_medical_costs_r/README.md

-# Linear Regression Medical Costs - r
+# Linear Regression Medical Costs - R

 This is a linear regression model, which uses the medical costs dataset from Kaggle and aims to predict medical costs based on key patient characteristics.